treker-mk/website/src/content/faq_mk.md

 <details>
   <summary id=add-link>I would like to recommend a valuable source, which is not yet among your ‘Recommended Links’, but should be.
 Will you add it?</summary>

-Contact us at info@sledilnik.org – we will review the suggested link and, if the site is credible and useful, will be happy to include it among our recommended [Links](/mk/links).
+Contact us at info@treker.mk – we will review the suggested link and, if the site is credible and useful, will be happy to include it among our recommended [Links](/mk/links).

 If you would like to go a step further and contribute to our common goal, submit a Pull-Request (PR) on [GitHub](https://github.com/sledilnik/website/blob/master/src/content/links.md).